vjousse/vim-for-humans-book/rst/en/plugins.rst

 Launch it with ``,c`` and then type the name of the file you want to search.
 When the searched file will be selected first, you will just have to press |ttenter| to open it.

-CtrlP can be use to navigate through the opened files (like Lusty), but I find Lusty handier for that.
+CtrlP can be used for navigating through the opened files (like Lusty), but I find Lusty handier for that.
 You can also use to navigate directly through your code by "following" your functions thanks to something called the tags (like you can do when using Eclipse).
-It's a topic too big for the scope of this book, but if you're interested you can read this blog article on the topic: http://andrew-stewart.ca/2012/10/31/vim-ctags.
+It's a too big topic for the scope of this book, but if you're interested you can read this blog article on the topic: http://andrew-stewart.ca/2012/10/31/vim-ctags.

 Advanced plugins